danielharrell/open-eyes-lect-2017-18/Open.md

 The way we use the word "open" without further thought may make it worth further thought.

-Still another reason for wonder comes from the way the word "open" is defined in dictionaries---largely through negation.
+Still another reason for wonder comes from the way we define the word "open" in dictionaries---largely through negation.
 To be open means *not* to be closed.
 Or blocked.
 Or covered.
 Or fastened.
 Or sealed.
 Or buttoned.
 Or guarded.
 Or protected.
 Or folded.
 Or clenched.
 Or concealed.
 Or